HypeUFO/band-mom/README.md

 Log in with username: demo password: demo123 to try it out!

 ## Technical
-BandMom is built with node.js on the back end and jQuery on the front-end.
+Band Mom is built with node.js on the back end and jQuery on the front-end.
 Bootstrap has been used for styling and datepickers.
 FooTable allows for the collapsing tables on mobile devices while X-Editable is used for inline editing of table cells.
 An API to access the database has been constructed in ExpressJS with 3 key endpoints, returning user info, events, and stage plots

 ## Future Updates